mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 Game making is inherently project-based making so we can draw on research that outlines the benefits of that approach.
 In previous chapter the inclusive possibilities of design and project-focused computing were summarised.
 These include; more learner choice in projects increases motivation, authentic and shareable project outcomes encourage and a mastery approach, supporting reflection and encouraging self regulation and structured guidance for goal setting.

+#### Games to explore systems

+GSM section

 <!-- A cultural-social approach to education values the importance of mediation, cultural artefacts, and the joint emergence of new tools and practices.
 The kind of research to study a coding work environment, communities of practice, and communities of learners has advantages as it allows; -->

-The following section examines the particular potential of game making in the following areas by drawing on relevant areas of educational research; experience of Games in the Family home as what is know as a fund of knowlegde, the potential to build social and 21st century skills, inclusive and motivating approaches via authentic projects.
+The following section examines the particular potential of game making in the following areas by drawing on relevant areas of educational research; experience of Games in the Family home as what is know as a fund of knowledge, the potential to build social and 21st century skills, inclusive and motivating approaches via authentic projects.

 <!-- Kafai and Burke explore these dimensions in their review of research.
 Kafai and Peppler make links to areas of professional competencies arguing that technical, creative and critical practices of working with new media.
 The widening of scope beyond purely technical practices of coding and information technology practices. -->